 The winner for this round is prepaid cards for their flexibility.

 Round 5: Phones

 Prepaid does not have plans with options to buy a smartphone.
 This is fine if you already have a phone and you want to keep it.
 Postpaid offers plans which are tied up with a brand-new smartphone.
-This is also great since purchasing a smartphone through installments makes it more affordable.
+Also, this is great since purchasing a smartphone through installments makes it more affordable.
 The last round is a tie.